resthub/resthub.org/backbone-stack.rst

 5. **sprintf to the rescue**

-Internalionalization can sometimes be tricky since words are not always at the same position depending on the language.
-In order to make it easier to use, RESThub backbone stack include Underscore.String.
+Internalionalization can sometimes be tricky since words are not always in the same order depending on the language.
+To make your life easier, RESThub backbone stack includes Underscore.String.
 It contains a sprintf function that you can use for your translations.

-You can use the ``_.sprintf()`` function and the ``sprintf`` helper in order to have some replacement in your labels.
+You can use the ``_.sprintf()`` function and the ``sprintf`` helper to have substitutions in your labels.

 labels.js